-The Title VI Coordinator (Coordinator) follows a three-phase review methodology, comprised of a desk-assessment, field assessment, and findings and recommendations, to conduct internal reviews.
+The Title VI Coordinator (Coordinator) follows a three-phase review methodology, comprised of a deskassessment, field assessment, and findings and recommendations, to conduct internal reviews.

 During the desk-assessment phase, the Coordinator conducts interviews with program area personnel for the purpose of identifying the operating procedures (i.e. policies, protocols, and practices) used to collect and analyze demographic and socio-economic data of participants and beneficiaries of their programs and activities.
 Demographic data refers to race, color, national origin, sex, and status as Limited English Proficient (LEP) person.
 Socio-economic data refers to environmental justice populations, i.e. minority and low-income.
-The Coordinator then reviews the operating procedures to assess whether they integrate Title VI requirements into their daily operations, i.e. collect demographic and socio-economic data of participants and beneficiaries of their programs and conduct a burden-benefit analysis to detect and eliminate potential discriminatory effects of their procedures.
-The Coordinator selects the program area with the greatest need for technical assistance to advance the one-on-one review process.
+The Coordinator then reviews the operating procedures to assess whether they integrate Title VI requirements into their daily operations, i.e. collect demographic and socio-economic data of participants and beneficiaries of their programs and conduct a burden-benefit analysis to detect and eliminate potential discriminatory effects of their programs the one-on-one review process.

 During the field assessment, the Coordinator randomly sample programs and projects to assess whether program area personnel adheres to the operating procedures.
-The Coordinator then reviews the demographic and socioeconomic data collected through the implementation of these operating procedures to assess whether they result in trends or patterns of discrimination and/or disparate impact.
+The Coordinator then reviews the demographic and socio-economic data collected through the implementation of these operating procedures to assess whether they result in trends or patterns of discrimination and/or disparate impact.
 Data collection must be stored and documented in a format that allows for manipulation of the data.